Price Adjustment Guide for Contracting Parties

-The escalation clause should specify whether price adjustments
+The price adjustment clause should specify when adjustments

-are to be made at fixed intervals, such as quarterly, semi-annually,
+are to be made, such as quarterly, semi-annually,

-to the procedure described in guideline (9), price adjustments
+described in guideline (9) below, price adjustments should be

-have to be

 calculated over an interval whose beginning point is the

 contract's base period.
-(This is the time period associated
+This is the time period associated

-with the chosen base price; for a discussion of base price, see
+with the chosen base price.
+For a discussion of base price,

-Difficulties will be encountered with those contracts which do
+Difficulties can be encountered with those contracts that do

 Note that PPI data are published as monthly indexes and